Understanding the Different Types of Dog Panting

 Related blog: Long-term Effects of Heat Stroke in Dogs: A Deeper Dive

-Heat-related panting can be a sign that your dog needs to cool down and find a cooler environment.
-Provide access to fresh water and shade, and never leave your dog in a hot car or exposed to extreme heat.
+Heat-related panting shows your dog needs to cool down.
+Find a cooler environment.
+Provide fresh water and shade.
+Never leave your dog in a hot car.
+Avoid extreme heat exposure.

 Stress Panting: